When we talk about how trustworthy a business is, the first thing that comes to mind is probably online reviews.

 - Responding to them promptly, thanking the ones who have left positive reviews and apologizing for any bad experiences that might have led some to post negative reviews.
-This lets them know that you care about their opinions, and are invested enough in them to make amends for any negative encounters with your business through great customer service.
+Responding to a negative review them know that you care about their opinions, and are invested enough in them to make amends for any negative encounters with your business through great customer service.

 - Taking serious measures to incorporate any viable feedback that you might have received.

 5. Find Ways to Engage with Your Customers Online

 Finally, you need to work on building your business’ online presence by finding ways to interact with your customers and your target market online.
 For example, you can do this by using social media to build brand awareness through competitions, like how Backcountry did.
 You could also sponsor local events, and encourage people to share pictures of the event with your own hashtag for a chance to win a prize.

 There are plenty of ways to engage with your existing and potential customers online.
 You need to put in the time and effort to do it, but the rewards can be extremely good for your business.